GokalpGokdogan/GokalpGokdogan/README.md

-- 👋 Hi, I’m @GokalpGokdogan
+- Hi, I’m @GokalpGokdogan
+- I'm a fullstack software engineer
-- 🌱 I’m currently studying at BILKENT UNIVERSITY
+- I have graduated from BILKENT UNIVERSITY